oconnor663/jacko.io/posts/async_one.md

 [^basketball_demo]: This is a demo of passing "basketballs" back and forth
     among many threads, to show how thread switching overhead affects performance as the number of threads grows.
-It's longer and more complicated than the other examples in Part One, and it's ok to skip it.
+It's longer and more complicated than the other examples in Chapter One, and it's ok to skip it.
     TODO: Is [this version][basketball_threads_orig] still blocked?

 [basketball_threads]: https://play.rust-lang.org/?version=stable&mode=release&edition=2021&gist=fd952dba2f51ee595cd9ff6dbbc08c38